The CCRCI offers coursework that provides career readiness skills for multi-faceted careers in the arts.

 1 hour weekly/1 elective credit.
 This elective course takes students through the creation of performance modules, combining narratives and storytelling with individual musical selections.
 Students will perform these creations and participate in a variety of events where they will gain hands-on training in becoming arts ambassador, advocating for their art forms, and interacting with a variety of professionals in the field.
 Offered Spring only.

-10 hours weekly off-campus/1 elective credit.
+10 hours weekly off-campus/3 elective credits.
 MSM’s Internship Program offers real-world experience, skills and contacts that enhance on-campus coursework and foster career readiness.
 Students eager to gain professional arts experience in one of the world’s most dynamic cities have a terrific array of internships possibilities to enhance their education.
 Internships for current students are arranged for one semester.
 Students may only enroll once per their degree program.
 Interested students must apply through the CCRCI office before registering.
 Available Fall and Spring to juniors, seniors, and graduate students.

 2 hours weekly/2 credits.
 In this graduate level course students plan and launch their own entrepreneurial ventures.
 In a supportive “think tank” environment, students create business plans, budgets, and action steps to achieve their desired professional goals.
 Class work includes relevant readings, research, and mentoring.
 Past projects have included starting a new festival, creating a performance series, outreach program, and launching an online booking service.
 This is a required course for graduate students in the Contemporary Performance program.
 This course may substitute for ME1500 with faculty approval.
 Offered Spring only.